Critical thinking: In professional fields

 Critical thinking is an important element of all professional fields and academic disciplines (by referencing their respective sets of permissible questions, evidence sources, criteria, etc.).
+It is widely recognized as an essential proficiency across professional fields and academic disciplines, where effective decision making, problem solving, and professional judgment is used.
 Within the framework of scientific skepticism, the process of critical thinking involves the careful acquisition and interpretation of information and use of it to reach a well-justified conclusion.
 The concepts and principles of critical thinking can be applied to any context or case but only by reflecting upon the nature of that application.
+Principles of critical thinking are broadly applicable and their usage can be seen across disciplines that each rely on its own standards such as evidence and methods.
 Critical thinking forms, therefore, a system of related, and overlapping, modes of thought such as anthropological thinking, sociological thinking, historical thinking, political thinking, psychological thinking, philosophical thinking, mathematical thinking, chemical thinking, biological thinking, ecological thinking, legal thinking, ethical thinking, musical thinking, thinking like a painter, sculptor, nurse, engineer, business person, etc. In other words, though critical-thinking principles are universal, their application to disciplines requires a process of reflective contextualization.
 Psychology offerings, for example, have included courses such as Critical Thinking about the Paranormal, in which students are subjected to a series of cold readings and tested on their belief of the "psychic", who is eventually announced to be a fake.
 In short, critical thinking is considered important for enabling a professional in any field to analyze, evaluate, explain, and restructure thinking, thereby ensuring the act of thinking without false belief.

+Critical thinking expands beyond the professional methods, and involves the ability to recognize bias, misinformation, and other flawed reasoning to be able to reflect on one owns reasoning.
+Research in cognitive psychology and professional education states that both skill development and our habitual mind or attitudes, open-mindedness and skepticism, are necessary to apply when using critical thinking.

 However, even with knowledge of the methods of logical inquiry and reasoning, mistakes occur, and due to a thinker's inability to apply the methodology consistently, and because of overruling character traits such as egocentrism.
 Critical thinking includes identification of prejudice, bias, propaganda, self-deception, distortion, misinformation, etc. Given research in cognitive psychology, some educators believe that schools should focus on teaching their students critical-thinking skills and cultivation of intellectual traits.